saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-30-napalm_and_nxos.md

 ---

 Recently, I have been exploring NAPALM in relation to NX-OS.
 To connect to the device, I used the <b>nxos</b> driver which uses the NXAPI.
-This writeup contains some of the basic operations.
+This write-up contains some of the basic operations.
 I am using NAPALM version 2.5.0 and the NX-OS device is a Nexus7700 running 8.0(1).

 ## Enabling the NXAPI